 Introducing the 2024-25 Site Teachers of the Year!
 These educators were selected by their peers at each JPS site because of the way they connect with students, mentor colleagues, innovate in their classrooms, and consistently demonstrate the mission, vision, and values of Jenks Public Schools.
 These ten individuals are relentless advocates for students and public education.
 Our community is so fortunate to have teachers like these (and many others), who inspire our next generation of leaders with their genuine care and passion for what they do.
 Please join us in congratulating them!

-29 days ago, Jenks Public Schools
+about 2 months ago, Jenks Public Schools

 2024-25 Site Teachers of the Year photo grid